leallysmith/ETALHowTo/docs/Digitizing Riverscapes/overallguide.md

    waterbody - type string

 3. Using the reshape and add ring tools, modify the polygon to fit where there is water.
-This is also a good place to use clipper because each of these inundation types is mutually exclusive.
+This is also a good place to use clipper or split features tools because each of these inundation types is mutually exclusive.

 4. Calculate fields